LaBretelle/TACT-puppetplays/README.md

 # ADD ./certs/demarre-shs.fr.key /etc/ssl/private/server.key

 ```
-- we use apache and reverseproxy to target multiple applications in various docker containers below is an example
+- we use apache and reverseproxy to target multiple applications in various docker containers.
+See this apache conf. example.

 ```
 <IfModule mod_ssl.c>